Skip to main content

 Gyoza

-Pan-fried dumplings filled with ground pork, cabbage, garlic, and ginger.
-Crispy on bottom, steamed and tender on top.
-Served with soy-vinegar dipping sauce.
-Chinese origins adapted to Japanese tastes.
+Pan-fried dumplings stuffed with ground pork, cabbage, garlic, and ginger, crisp on the bottom and tender on top from the steam.
+They come with a soy-vinegar dipping sauce, and the recipe was adapted from Chinese cooking to suit Japanese palates.

 Allergens: